4DGenome/bioinfo_course/session03/README.md

 ```

 # Exploratory analysis
 Exploratory analysis is first step in a real analysis.
-It provides a first sight of the data, and serves to detect biases in our data that potentially could modify the results of our analysis.
+It provides a first sight of the data, and serves to detect some biases that potentially could modify the results of our analysis.

-In this case, we will start by defining group colors associated to each group, and then we will apply a reshape to our data, ir order to be compatible with ggplot package, tipically used to plot beatiful charts.
+In this case, we will start by defining colors associated to each group, and then we will apply a reshape to our data, ir order to be compatible with [ggplot](http://ggplot2.tidyverse.org/index.html) package, tipically used to plot beatiful charts.

 ```R
 group_colors <- c("#e41a1c","#377eb8","#4daf4a")